-Music programs are scheduled each Saturday and Sunday for the month of August.
-All are to be held in the Sweetgum Picnic area.
+Music programs are scheduled in the Sweetgum Picnic area.

 \$150,000.
 There is no question as to the capability of the firm which made the audit.
 Instead of asking us to cut out about \$150,000, they said we were operating on too low a budget and recommended that it be increased.
 They also mentioned that accusations have been made against the board and staff of malfeasance and personal dishonesty and an investigation revealed no tangible evidence to support those charges.